mjtbkh/max-21m-btc-exercise/rust/README.md

 cargo run
 ```

-The program will stop and show final result once a halving happens leading to 0 value for new block rewars.
+The program will stop and show final result once a halving happens leading to 0 value for new block reward.